 Here’s an alternative approach: have paychecks directly deposited into a savings account or money market account.
 Then, set up a single automatic monthly transfer in the amount of your monthly budget from the direct deposit account into your checking account.

 Why this tweak to a tried-and-true direct deposit strategy?
-There are three benefits to depositing your paycheck to a savings account or money market account:
+There are three benefits to depositing your paycheck in a savings account or money market account:

 Most checking accounts will accept direct deposits, and so will many savings accounts.
-You also need to talk to your employer to make sure their payroll system is set up to handle payments in this way.
-If it is a large employer, or at least an employer using a large payroll processing firm, chances are they routinely handle direct deposits.
+You’ll need to talk to your employer to make sure their payroll system is set up to handle payments in this way.
+If it is a large employer or an employer using a large payroll processing firm, chances are they routinely handle direct deposits.
 With a small employer handling payroll manually, it is not necessarily a given.

-If you have access to direct deposit, it is both a great convenience and a potentially effective budgeting tool.
+If you have access to direct deposit, it’s a great convenience and effective budgeting tool.
 Here are five tips for using direct deposit to your advantage:

-Most checking accounts these days charge a monthly maintenance fee, which tend to be quite expensive.
-The most recent MoneyRates.com checking account fee survey found the average checking account fee totals $157.08 a year.
+Most checking accounts these days charge a monthly maintenance fee, which tends to be quite expensive.
 Some banks offer to waive those fees under certain conditions, such as maintaining a certain minimum balance, but sometimes they involve having regular direct deposits made into the account.